-Before getting into this, you should know that spellings can differ in the Indian food culture depending on where you travel and the resources, so you'll notice that chatpata is also the same as chutpata.
-When we try to define puta, for example, it comes up as puttu, which is made of steamed cylinders of ground rice layered with coconut.
+Spellings can differ in the Indian food culture depending on where you travel and the resources, so you'll notice that chatpata is also the same as chutpata.
+When we try to define puta, for example, it can come up as puttu, which is made of steamed cylinders of ground rice layered with coconut.
 Puttu is popular in Kerala and Sri Lanka, where is known as pittu.

-Chatpata is also known as chaat, which are savory snacks that can be served from food carts -- but it's not always known as a street food depending on where you travel throughout India.
+Chatpata is also known as chaat, which are savory snacks that can be served from food carts—but it's not always known as street food depending on where you travel throughout India.
 It is more popular in certain cities.
 These spicy snacks are often served at chaathouses or dhabas, and the specialties vary between cities.
 In Hyderabad, chaat is mostly prepared by vendors on the streets and can have a different taste.

 Chaat varies, but it's based on fried dough and other ingredients.
 The original chaat was made from potatoes, dahi vada or dahi bhalla (fried bread) gram, or chickpeas, along with tangy and salty spices.